-We encourage all UMB students, faculty, and researchers who are interested in experimenting with 3D printing, 3D modeling, and virual reality to visit our new Innovation Space.
-If you have any suggestions or ideas for collaboration, please contact us at firstname.lastname@example.org.
+We encourage all UMB students, faculty, and staff interested in experimenting with 3D printing, 3D modeling, virtual reality, etc., to visit the Innovation Space.
+If you have any questions, suggestions, or ideas for collaboration, please contact us at email@example.com.

 Transform your idea into a physical object with 3D printing!
 Taz 5 supports a variety of materials from HIPS, PLA, and ABS, to wood, metal, and stone-like.